 The short answer to this question is yes.
 The problem is that many people working as therapists or counselors are commonly thought of as being psychologists when they are not.
-Many states allow for a person to become a license therapist without a graduate degree in psychology.
-They may provide counseling and therapy to individuals in a limited from, but these people are not considered to be psychologists.
-To become a license psychologist, there are high levels of education required as well as a specific work experience and examinations to pass.
+Many states allow for a person to become a licensed therapist without a graduate degree in psychology.
+They may provide counseling and therapy to individuals in a limited form, but they aren’t considered psychologists.
+To become a licensed psychologist, there are high levels of education required as well as a specific work experience and examinations to pass.

 Work experience needed to become a licensed psychologist

 Once you have earned your PhD, state laws will specify how much work experience you need in the field of psychology.
 This type of work experience consists of directly working with an individual patient or a group of patients, and it is always done under the supervision of a licensed clinical psychologist.
 There are many places this can take place.
 It may be in assistance to a clinical psychologist having his or her own practice, or it can be in a healthcare facility that has psychologists on their staff.

 Testing and examinations needed to become a licensed psychologist